Alliance (New Zealand political party): Decline

-After the election, Mana Motuhake chose to leave the Alliance.
-This left the Alliance without any component parties – all members are now simply members of the Alliance as a whole.
+After the election, Mana Motuhake chose to leave the Alliance (the Democrats also choosing to leave the newly launched Progressive Coalition at the same time).
+This left the Alliance without any component parties – all members were now simply members of the Alliance as a whole.

 Laila Harré stepped down as the party's leader on 30 November 2003, and was replaced by Matt McCarten, the party president who clashed with Anderton.
 McCarten advocated a policy which would see the Alliance focus less on electoral activity and more on playing a co-ordinating role—he has been a particularly strong advocate of working with the new Māori Party, which the Alliance had been involved with and practically supported during Tariana Turia's by-election campaign and the Maori Party launch.
 There was a debate within the Alliance, given the poll ratings of less than 1%, as to whether the Alliance should contest the list vote in the 2005 election, or instead only stand in electorate seats and encourage its supporters to use their list vote to support the Greens or the Māori Party.
 Jill Ovens, a former candidate and the new party president, was critical of McCarten's support of the Māori Party, saying that working both for the Alliance and the Māori Party at the same time represented a conflict of interest and resigned at one stage over the issue (Ovens subsequently joined the Labour Party in 2006).
 When no agreement could be reached on the electoral strategy McCarten and Harré disassociated themselves from the Alliance.
 Gerard Hehir, the outgoing General Secretary, informed the Electoral Commission that the Alliance no longer had the five hundred financial members required for registration.
 In late 2004 McCarten was replaced as leader by two co-leaders, Jill Ovens and Paul Piesse and the party's remaining membership voted to contest the list vote.
 In the 2005 election, the Alliance gained only 0.07% of the Party vote, placing 12th of the parties.

 Following its poor showing in the 2005 election, the Alliance continued after their 2005 conference with two co-leaders Paul Piesse and Len Richards.

 At the 2006 conference held in Wellington, no co-leaders were elected with the party deciding to concentrate on internal reorganisation.
 Victor Billot was elected president.
 At the 2007 national conference, held in Dunedin, two co-leaders were elected, Victor Billot and Kay Murray, with Paul Piesse returning to his former role as Party President.
 Speakers at the 2007 national conference included political commentator Chris Trotter and publisher Jack Yan.
 The Alliance stated its intention to run a list of candidates and electorate candidates in the 2008 general election.
 In April 2008 the party had between 500 and 600 members.